ywangd/midle/README.md

 MIDLE is designed to fill the gap.
 It initially focused only on the right-hand-side of the `=` sign, i.e. the expression and was later decided to support full assignment statements as well as procedure calls.
-It now has a much broader scope than what it is originated from.
+It now has a much broader scope than what it was originated from.

 It is also worth to note that MIDLE is not envisioned to be fast or memory efficient (at least not now).
 For situations where `EXECUTE` is needed, you